 Airport Wayfinding Design Standards

 Wayfinding design should feature clear sightlines, distinct paths, and landmarks, as well as text information and the location of helpdesks.
 Points of interest are not only more visible but also easier to find with a well-marked wayfinding design.
 It makes recalling the information on it easier, which aids in quickly orienting with the landscape.

 Having readily available internet connectivity is the only respite during airport hustle.
-It allows air travelers to make quick calls, watch content, and receive travel updates so they don’t feel cut off from civilization.
+It allows air travellers to make quick calls, watch content, and receive travel updates so they don’t feel cut off from civilization.
 Filling out request forms to access free Wi-Fi is an unnecessary hassle when they could be doing something more productive.
 When properly configured using location technology such as Mapsted’s geofencing capabilities, for example, passengers arriving at terminals would be sent a push notification reminding them of free Wi-Fi availability.
 Not only that, but network pairing should be a one-click function to eliminate the need for digital forms.

 2. Instant Access to Terminal Wayfinding Information

-While it seems easier to stay one step ahead with timely planning, the reality is that most people are laggards.
-They rely on technology as a crutch, which often leads to panic when they try figuring things out on their own.
-Today, the proliferation of IoT makes it necessary for smart airport applications that put passengers on the fastest path to reach their flight terminals.
-This includes airport wayfinding and interactive map design for the elderly.
-Being already aware of their ETA, they can spare a few extra minutes for side missions.
+While it seems easier to stay one step ahead with timely planning, the reality is that most people find large airports bewildering and they rely on technology as a crutch, which often leads to panic when they try figuring things out on their own.
+Today, the proliferation of IoT location-based technology makes it necessary for smart airport applications that put passengers on the fastest path to reach their flight terminals.
+This includes airport wayfinding and interactive map design.

-Some travelers prefer to drive themselves to the airport rather than being chauffeured.
+Some travellers prefer to drive themselves to the airport rather than being chauffeured.
 What awaits them is a never-ending struggle to find parking.
-Even if a spot exists, they may still frown because it is further away.
-This would entail carting luggage over a distance and back upon their return.
+Even if a spot exists, it may be a distance away from the terminal and they would need to cart their luggage over a distance and back upon their return.

 It’s not difficult to imagine how a connected airport app could solve this issue.
-Being fully aware of vacant spots they can update the information in real-time.
-Airport users will know in advance where the closest parking spaces are to the terminal.
+Vacant spots can be updated in real time so airport users will know in advance where the closest parking spaces are to the terminal.
 Airport location technology such as Mapsted’s solution for airports can also allow travellers to mark their parking spot on a digital map for easy recall when they return post-travel.

 Nothing beats having an app to browse duty-free product catalogs and place pre-orders while on the go.
-Imagine not having to stop to browse airport shops when you could do so on your smartphone minutes before passing by the store.
-Simply pick up the ordered item and continue walking to your destination.
-To make things easier, stores with access to your shopping history and location data can recommend products you’re likely to buy as well as entice you with their latest promotions.
+Or imagine travellers being prompted to browse what airport shops have to offer when passing by a store and being led directly to the item they seek.
+To make things even easier, stores with access to travellers’ shopping histories and location data can recommend products they’re likely to buy as well as entice them with their latest promotions.
 All these features add value and ease to the airport experience.

 Eventually, there is no way out of altering the current customer service ideals.
 One thing becomes clearer as expectations shift.
 Personalization is essential for staying on track with the growth line.
-Although aviation, like all transportation sectors, has caught on to the change, there is still much untapped potential.
-Before hurling advertisements, they must democratize passenger data in order to increase the visibility of passenger tastes.
-That’s not all.
-Even simplifying wayfinding has positive effects on CSAT.
+Although aviation, like all transportation sectors, has caught on to the change, there is still much-untapped potential.
+Even simplifying wayfinding has positive effects on the CSAT.
 Location-based services are now being used in a variety of ways that are propelling the industry forward, such as recommending eateries, shopping zones, and the quickest route to terminals during peak hours.
-Thanks to location-based services, ETAs are far more reliable than GPS today, and they help operators monitor crowds in a local area and redirect travelers’ paths to avoid bottlenecks.
+Thanks to location-based technology, ETAs for indoor spaces are far more reliable than GPS, and they help operators monitor crowds in a local area and redirect travellers’ paths to avoid bottlenecks.
 Indoor positioning in airports is significantly simplifying lives and experiences and improving CSAT scores.
 To make sure your airport is part of this groundbreaking change, contact Mapsted today.

 Frequently Asked Questions